Aql X-1 from dawn 'til dusk: the early rise, fast state transition and decay of its 2024 outburst: Discussion

 \subsection{The soft state (Phase ``3'')}

 After the spectral turmoil in Phase ``2'', Phase ``3'' consists in a much longer and stable phase for the source.
 All spectra in this phase show consistent values in $\Gamma$ ($\sim$3.0), $kT_{\rm bb}$ ($\sim$1.3 keV), $kT_{\rm disk}$ ($\sim$1.0 keV), $R_{\rm bb}$ ($\sim$8 km), $R_{\rm disk}$ ($\sim$15 km) and fractional rms well below 10\%.
 Thanks to the broadband spectral analysis of Epoch 28, we can constrain the value of $kT_e$ in this phase to $\sim$3.3 keV.
 In this Epoch, the values of the inner disk radius provided by both \texttt{diskbb} and the reflection component \texttt{relxillNS} are well-constrained but only marginally consistent with each other, as the reflection component points to a slightly larger disk.
 We stress, however, that our estimates for $R_{\rm disk}$ are likely underestimated and, while the observed trends in these parameters are reliable, they should not be taken as real values.
 The $R_{\rm in}$ found by \texttt{relxillNS} is also compatible with the values obtained by the broadband spectral analysis of \src for two previous outbursts \citep{Ludlam2017}.
 The inner radius is not the only physical parameter that seems to be the same between the broadband spectra in Epochs 3 and 28.
 The disk ionization $\log{\xi}$ and the reflection normalization $K_{\rm refl}$ seem to be broadly consistent as well between the Epochs, suggesting that the spectral evolution from one state to the other only marginally affects the reflection parameters and therefore the reflecting medium.

 It is noteworthy that while all the values above are also consistent with the parameters achieved at the end of Phase ``2'', the size of the blackbody radius shows an increase with respect to the previous Phase.
-A plausible interpretation of this trend is that as it is being fed by the accreted material, the size of the spreading layer increases throughout this phase, heating up a gradually larger fraction of the NS surface with respect to Phase ``1'' \citep{Inogamov1999,InogamovSunyaev2010,Suleimanov2006}.
+A plausible interpretation of this trend is that as it is being fed by the accreted material, the size of the spreading layer increases throughout this phase, heating up a gradually larger fraction of the NS surface with respect to Phase ``2'' \citep{Inogamov1999,InogamovSunyaev2010,Suleimanov2006}.
 We conclude that throughout Phase ``3'', the source lingered in a long and almost uneventful soft state.